 So now that we have some baseline data, the next step is to create an environment where everyone can collaboratively solve the problems-brainstorm on where they want to go.
 This collaboration is what leads to the road-mapping activity.

 Road mapping is basically coming up with the execution plan with different activities to initiate the change journey during the transformation period!

 This phase may vary depending on what you are doing whether it is at a team level or organization level engagement.
 For a few teams, this can translate to a simple improvement backlog and in some cases, it may lead to big change initiatives that lead to the transformation backlog.

 Considering agile is all about continuous planning, the road map should be revisited often as the team learns and changes as the ecosystem around it evolves.

 Executing –Okay now let’s talk about the Execution Phase i.e how do we make progress on our plan, what are the key areas that leadership, mgmt., business, agile coaches and teams need to focus on, that would help ease the agile transformation journey!

-An important point to remember is that though these phases look to be sequential, it may vary based on context and need of the hour!
+An important point to remember is that even though these phases appear sequential, it may vary based on context and need of the hour!